We are pleased to announce that in-person degree ceremonies are resuming from September 2021.

 - matriculation year and degree

-Members of the College who have fulfilled all the requirements for a degree from the University but have yet to be conferred that degree may graduate in absentia (in absence).
+Members of the College who have fulfilled all the requirements for a degree from the University but have yet to have that degee conferred may graduate in absentia (in absence).

 Current students (undergraduate, taught masters and research students) who wish to graduate in absentia can do so by selecting the appropriate option via the Student Self Service system.
 Please make sure that your contact details on the Student Self Service system are up to date in order to receive the degree certificate at the correct address.